Siegel-Lab/BioSmoother/Manual.md

 ##### Binomial test normalization

 `Binomial test`\: determines statistical significance of each bin over the genome-wide coverage of the interacting RNA.
 A slider bar allows to modify the :guilabel:`pAccept for binomial test` which is the value at which the p-value is accepted as significant.
 It is possible to select the option to display coverage of the normalization in the secondary data panel using the :guilabel:`Display coverage as secondary data` checkbox.
-It is also possible to change the axis in which the normalization is performed (:guilabel:`Apply binomial test to columns`), by default this normalization is performed row-wise but if the box is ticked the normalization is performed column-wise.
+It is also possible to change the axis in which the normalization is performed (:guilabel:`Apply binomial test to columns`), by default this normalization is performed row-wise but if the box is checked the normalization is performed column-wise.

 <figure align=center>
 <img src="./docs_conf/static/binom.gif" width=50%>